Fair Resource Allocation in Weakly Coupled Markov Decision Processes: INTRODUCTION

-To the best of our knowledge, we are the first to incorporate fairness considerations in the form of the GGF objective within weakly coupled Markov decision processes (WCMDPs) \citep{hawkins2003langrangian, adelman2008relaxations}, which can also be considered as multi-action multi-resource restless multi-arm bandits.
-This model captures the complex interactions among coupled MDPs over time and allows the applicability of our work to various applications in scheduling \citep{saure2012dynamic, el2024weakly}, application screening \citep{gast2024reoptimizationnearlysolvesweakly}, budget allocation \citep{boutilier2016budget}, inventory \citep{el2024weakly}, and restless multi-arm bandits (RMABs) \citep{hawkins2003langrangian, zhang2022near}.
+To the best of our knowledge, we are the first to incorporate fairness considerations in the form of the GGF objective within weakly coupled Markov decision processes (WCMDPs) \citep{hawkins2003langrangian, adelman2008relaxations}, which can {be considered as an extension of restless multi-arm bandit problems (RMABs) \citep{hawkins2003langrangian, zhang2022near} to multi-action and multi-resource settings.
+This model is particularly relevant to resource allocation problems, as it captures the complex interactions of coupled MDPs (arms) over time restricted by limited resource availability,} and allows the applicability of our work to various applications in scheduling \citep{saure2012dynamic, el2024weakly}, application screening \citep{gast2024reoptimizationnearlysolvesweakly}, budget allocation \citep{boutilier2016budget}, and inventory \citep{el2024weakly}.

 \textbf{Contributions \quad} Our contributions are as follows. \textit{Theoretically}, we reformulate the WCMDP problem with the GGF objective as a linear programming (LP) problem, and show that, under symmetry, it reduces to maximizing the average expected total discounted rewards, called the utilitarian approach. \textit{Methodologically}, we propose a state count approach to further simplify the problem, and introduce a count proportion-based deep reinforcement learning (RL) method that can solve the reduced problem efficiently and can scale to larger cases by assigning resources proportionally to the number of stakeholders. \textit{Experimentally}, we design various experiments to show the GGF-optimality, flexibility, scalability and efficiency of the proposed deep RL approach.
 We benchmark our approach against the Whittle index policy on machine replacement applications modeled as RMABs \citep{akbarzadeh2019restless}, showing the effectiveness of our method in achieving fair outcomes under different settings.